mattbryson/resignipa/readme.md

-    -v | --bundleVersion        : Optional, A verison to assign to CFBundleVersion -b | --bundleId             : Optional, New bundle ID -n | --bundleDisplayName    : Optional, New bundle display name -k | --keyValuePairs        : Optional, a comma delimted list of extra keys to update in the plist : -k "Foo=123456789, Bar=abcdefg, CFBundleDisplayName=ANF AmB EAME"
+    -v | --bundleVersion        : Optional, A verison to assign to CFBundleVersion -b | --bundleId             : Optional, New bundle ID -n | --bundleDisplayName    : Optional, New bundle display name -k | --keyValuePairs        : Optional, a comma delimted list of extra keys to update in the plist : -k "Foo=123456789, Bar=abcdefg, CFBundleDisplayName=My Name"
     -l | --plist                : Optional, Name of the plist file to edit.
 Default is Info.plist -o | --outfile              : Optional, Name of exported ipa, default is orignalFile_resigned.ipa -h | --help                 : Optional, this message